bigcommerce-edu/assets-composable-core/README.md

-# Composable Intermediate Code Assets
+# Composable Core Code Assets

-The code snippets in this package are assets for the BigCommerce Composable Intermediate training course.
+The code snippets in this package are assets for the BigCommerce Composable Core training course.